113ll3/Ibmclouddocscli/plugins/cbr/context-based-restrictions.md

 ### ibmcloud cbr rule
 {: #cbr-cli-rule-command}

-This operation retrieves the rule identified by the specified rule ID.
+This operation retrieves the rule that is identified by the specified rule ID.

 ```sh
 ibmcloud cbr rule RULE-ID
 ```
+{: codeblock}

 #### Example
 {: #cbr-cli-rule-example}